Ecwid/ecwid-api-docs/includes/_overview.md

 ### Q: I need to test my application before marketing it.
 How can I get a paid account?
 If you're building an app for Ecwid App Market, we would ve happy to provide you with a paid Ecwid account for free for testing purposes.
-Please [contact us](http://developers.ecwid.com/contact) and we will help you.
+Please [contact us](http://developers.ecwid.com/contact), provide the details of your application and we will help you.

 ## Usage policy